Al-Badr (Jammu and Kashmir): Armed activity

 The group's first armed activities date back to the year 2000, with the death of two foreign members of the group in an enconunter at the outskirts of Srinagar.
-In later months more encounters between militants and security forces were registered, being the most relevant the one that occurred in Putushahi village, Kupwara district where three militants were killed.
+In later months more encounters between militants and security forces were registered, the most relevant being the one that occurred in Putushahi village, Kupwara district where three militants were killed.

 On 28 November 2002, Militants fired a rocket at a state-owned radio station, All India Radio, in Srinagar, made important material damages.
 It wasn't until 24 February 2005 when armed assailants attacked the Kashmir's Administrative Headquarters in Srinagar, taking hostages about 250 employees, and after a two hours encounter, the attackers where shot dead while three policemen and two civilians were killed in the ensuing operation.

 On 27 October 2006, two members of al-Badr were apprehended in Mysore in what Indian police are calling a foiled terror attack.
 Mohd Ali Hussain and Mohd Fahad were captured carrying a laptop, chemicals often used for creating improvised explosive devices (IEDs), detonators, an AK-47 rifle, a pistol, a cell phone, a digital camera and passports as well as sketches of the state legislature building, 'Vidhan Sabha'.

 In April 2008, members of Al Badr abducted two policeman in Surigam village, Kupwara district.
 Days later the officers were found dead at the next day.

 It is believed the group has been weakened in recent years due to increased presence of Indian security forces along the Line of Control (LoC) that separates India from Pakistan.
 Indian security forces gauge the strength of al-Badr to be between 200 with 120 of those forces being foreign mercenaries.
 Al-Badr is currently one of only two Kashmiri separatist groups that employ suicide squads as a tactic, the other being Lashkar-e-Tayyeba.